-The Company also has outstanding \$600 million and ε 450 million 10.125% Senior Subordinated Notes (the "Subordinated Notes").
+The Company also has outstanding \$600 million and €450 million 10.125% Senior Subordinated Notes (the "Subordinated Notes").
 Interest on the Subordinated Notes is payable semi-annually and the Subordinated Notes mature on July 1, 2009.
 The Subordinated Notes are fully and unconditionally guaranteed on a joint and several basis by the Guarantors.
-The Subordinated Notes are redeemable on or after July 1, 2004 at 105.063% of the principal amount thereof, declining ratably to par on and after July 1, 2007, and contain a change of control provision requiring the Company to offer to repurchase the Senior Notes and the Subordinated Notes upon a change of control.
+The Subordinated Notes are redeemable contain a change of control provision requiring the Company to offer to repurchase the Senior Notes and the Subordinated Notes upon a change of control.
 Management believes that the Company is in compliance with the covenants of the Senior Notes and the Subordinated Notes as of September 30, 2003.